-- EV Guidelines section 11; and

-- Section 3.2 of the CPS and this CP.

-- This includes not including other subject attribute information not validated per section 9.2.9

-of the EV Guidelines.
+- EV Guidelines section 11; and - Section 3.2 of the CPS and this CP. - This includes other subject attribute information as per section 9.2 of the EV Guidelines.
+These attributes will be validated in line with section 11 of the EV Guidelines.